-architectural style of the new building to that of the neighboring homes its neighbors.

-- New buildings are encouraged to use a historical style, as are described in H.E.1 Architectural Style within the H. Residential Single-Family Districts chapterthis section, and interpret the style accurately per the guidance of City of Fresno's staff serving its Historic Preservation Commission, - Design within a selected style should give sSpecial attention must be paid to materials, proportions, architectural elements, facade composition, and ornamentation in the proposed style to avoid a cartoonish or fake appearance.
+- architectural style of the new building to that of its neighbors. - b.
+New buildings are encouraged to use a historical style, as are described in this section, and interpret the style accurately per the guidance of City of Fresno's staff serving its Historic Preservation Commission, - C. Design within a selected style should give special attention to materials, proportions, architectural elements, facade composition, and ornamentation ito avoid a cartoonish or fake appearance.
 At the same time, it is not the intention of this document to fully dictate the architectural style of individual buildings.
-Creativity is encouraged, as good architecture is critical to the creation of a beloved neighborhood with architectural diversity. - Accessory dwelling units, gGarages and carports shall should use the same roof pitch, exterior cladding, attic vents, and window proportion-and, trim, as the principal building. - Renovations and additions to existing buildings should follow the original style.
-For example, Victorian gingerbread should not be added to an Art Deco building, nor should a Tudor structure be remodeled to be Moderne. - G7 For a more complete understanding of architectural style as it applies to a particular site, applicants are encouraged to consult with the Planning and Development Department and Historic Preservation Commission, as well as related literature, such as the book, Guide to American Houses: The Definitive Guide to Identifying and Understanding America's Domestic Architecture," [Proposed new text from consultant.] - For new buildings that mimic historical styles, the cladding materials must be appropriate to the proposed architectural style.
+Creativity is encouraged, as good architecture is critical to the creation of a beloved neighborhood with architectural diversity. - d.
+Accessory dwelling units, garages and carports should use the same roof pitch, exterior cladding, attic vents, and window proportion, trim, as the principal building. - e.
+Renovations and additions to existing buildings should follow the original style.
+For example, Victorian gingerbread should not be added to an Art Deco building, nor should a Tudor structure be remodeled to be Moderne.